Chorusio/chorus/controller/README.md

 1. Deploy an application on Kubernetes cluster
 2. Citrix ADC as Ingress Device
 3. Access the  application.
-4. Why Citrix ADC is better choice for loadbalancing?

 ## **Deploy guestbook application**